CarloGacuan/NutriScanPH/README.md

 • Modify (food_labelmap.txt) accordingly.
 Make sure to keep (???) as the first line.

-• Modify (calorie_info.txt) to reflect the custom classes
+• Modify (calorie_info.txt) to reflect the custom classes.